 The gear-drive system is there to ensure optimum engine and fuel efficiency.
 This machine can run on lower power compared to other tillers yet deliver up to the mark.
 You can complete the toughest tiling jobs smoothly and efficiently with it.

-The Southland SRTT212 was a way to end my list of best rear tine tiller 2019 with a bang.
+The Southland SRTT212 was a way to end my list with a bang.
 This machine is incredibly powerful and goes deep in the ground.
 It chews through the hard surface, and covering a large garden with it is a piece of cake.

 What Makes the Best Rear Tine Tiller? – The Buying Guide